Prevent Kitchen Fires in your Commercial Kitchen

 - Cooking is the leading cause of non-residential building fires.

 Poorly maintained Exhaust Hoods can turn a minor fire into a raging inferno.
 Built-up residue on an exhaust system becomes combustible and grease residues can ignite and spread throughout the entire duct system.
-This would result in a wider area of your building affected by the fire and smoke damage.

 When Grease is present in a commercial kitchen it is highly combustible and is an obvious fire hazard.
 It is one of the most overlooked, but easy to avoid causes of commercial kitchen fires.